main

 -r, --room-attr <room_attr>

 An optional text string of an attribute that the Model Rooms have, which will be used to construct a visualization of this attribute in the resulting VisualizationSet.
-Multiple instances of this option can be passed and a separate VisualizationData will be added to the AnalysisGeometry that represents the attribute in the resulting VisualizationSet (or a separate ContextGeometry layer if room_text_labels is True).
+Multiple instances of this option can be passed and a separate VisualizationData will be added to the AnalysisGeometry that represents the attribute in the resulting VisualizationSet (or a separate ContextGeometry layer if –text-attr is True).
 Room attributes input here can have . that separates the nested attributes from one another.
 For example, properties.energy.program_type.

 -f, --face-attr <face_attr>

 An optional text string of an attribute that the Model Faces have, which will be used to construct a visualization of this attribute in the resulting VisualizationSet.
-Multiple instances of this option can be passed and a separate VisualizationData will be added to the AnalysisGeometry that represents the attribute in the resulting VisualizationSet (or a separate ContextGeometry layer if face_text_labels is True).
+Multiple instances of this option can be passed and a separate VisualizationData will be added to the AnalysisGeometry that represents the attribute in the resulting VisualizationSet (or a separate ContextGeometry layer if –text-attr is True).
 Face attributes input here can have . that separates the nested attributes from one another.
 For example, properties.energy.construction.

 --color-attr, --text-attr